Pest Control Business Guide to Local Listings

 Claiming and continually managing your local listings is important for your pest control business - but it can also be quite an undertaking!

-To make matters more complex - there are a number of smaller listing sites that often pull information from larger data aggregators.
-This means that if your Facebook page is showing one number and your Google My Business page is showing another, you may have hundreds of directory listings that have pulled one or the other.
+To make matters more complex, there are numerous smaller listing sites that often pull information from larger data aggregators.
+This means that if your Facebook page shows one number and your Google My Business page shows another, you may have hundreds of directory listings that have pulled one or the other.

 What does that mean?
 If you’ve let some of your bigger listings fall into disrepair, you’ve got even more work to do.